Multipartite channel assemblages

 \textit{Introduction.-} Quantum mechanics provides a fundamental framework governing physical processes at the microscopic level.
-The central idea of entanglement presented within this framework enables us to observe and utilize phenomena contradicting our macroscopic intuitions \cite{EPR} - from the presence of stronger-than-classical correlations \cite{Bell64} to the possibility of steering local states of distant parties \cite{S36,WJD07}.
-In order to better understand the quantum paradigm from an information-theoretic perspective and relate it to the no-signaling principle of special relativity, it is often convenient to consider generalized post-quantum theories.
-This approach has lead to the consideration of general steering scenarios with less restricted constraints than coming from quantum theory \cite{HS18,SAPHS18,SBCSV15, SHSA20} and also to potential cryptographic applications of such analysis \cite{BRH21,BMRH21,RBRH20, RHB21}.
+The central idea of entanglement presented within this framework, enable us to observe and utilize phenomena contradicting our macroscopic intuitions \cite{EPR} - starting from presence of correlations stronger that classically predicted \cite{Bell64} and finishing at possibility of steering local states of a distant parties \cite{S36,WJD07}.

+In order to better understand the quantum paradigm from the informational perspective and relate it to the no-signaling principle of special relativity, it is often convenient to consider some generalized post-quantum theories.
+In particular, this approach gave a birth to considerations regarding steering scenarios with less restricted constrains \cite{HS18,SAPHS18,SBCSV15, SHSA20} and analysis of underlying convex structures with potential cryptographic applications \cite{BRH21,BMRH21,RBRH20, RHB21}.

-In this paper, motivated by the recent interest in notions of multipartite and post-quantum steering, we generalize the idea of (bipartite) channel steering introduced by Piani in \cite{Piani15}.
-We begin by recalling some basic definitions of no-signaling and quantum assemblages.
-Then, we introduce the notions of no-signaling, quantum and local channel assemblages and provide their characterization via related Choi matrices.
-We then use this background to study the problem of quantum realization of extremal no-signaling channel assemblages and the related issue of security against a general eavesdropper holding post-quantum resources.
-Finally, we also introduce and discuss the related paradigm of post-quantum channel steering where no-signaling constraints only hold for some of the parties.
+In this paper, motivated by the recent interest in notions of multipartite and post-quantum steering, we generalized idea of (bipartite) channel steering \cite{Piani15}.
+We start by recalling basic definitions of no-signaling and quantum assemblages.
+Next, based on the above description, we introduce a notions of no-signaling, quantum and local channel assemblages and provide their characterization via related Choi matrices.
+With this background we discuss problem of quantum realization of extremality and related issue of security against eavesdropper holding post-quantum resources.
+Finally, we also introduce and discuss slightly different paradigm of post-quantum channel steering base on the idea of no-signaling conditions restricting only some parties.